 - You push text resources to Phrase,

-- You receive machine translations from Phrase’s Autopilot at minimal to no cost without delay,
+- You receive machine translations from Phrase’s Autofill at minimal to no cost without delay,

 - You evaluate the effects of translating on your software (go back to step two if needed),